Imran4424/Machine-Learning-Models/README.md

 ### Support Vector Machine

-Support Vector Machine is a supervised machine learning model for classification tasks
+Support Vector Machine is a supervised machine learning model used for classification tasks.

 ### Naive Bayes